Juusohel/Easy-QOTD/README.md

 # Easy Question of the Day
-Flexible discord bot for posting questions of the day with possibility for custom questions and more!
+Flexible discord bot for posting questions and polls with possibility for custom questions and more!

 ## Features
-With an attached database of questions, the bot will post a random question of the day on demand.
+With an attached database of questions and polls, the bot will post a random question of the day on demand.
 Server administrators are able to set specific channels and roles to ping when sending a question.
 There is also support for custom questions!

 WIP Features
-- Qotd Scheduling
+- Post Scheduling
-- Reaction polls
+- Flexible poll vote tallying